meghashyam-nb/Restaurant-Rating-Prediction/README.md

   *Feature Engineering  :  Removed missing values and created new features as per insights.*

   *Model Selection I    :  1.
 Tested all base models to check the base accuracy.*
-                          *2. Also ploted residual plot to check whether a model is a good fit or not.*

-  *Model Selection II   :  Performed Hyperparameter tuning using gridsearchCV and randomizedSearchCV.*
   *Pickle File          :  Selected model as per best accuracy and created pickle file using joblib .*

   *Webpage & deployment :  Created a webform that takes all the necessary inputs from user and shows output.*